 How to Cook Filipino Food – Binignit?

-This recipe for this pinoy delicacy is based on what my Lolo uses, other households may be using a variation for the binignit recipe.
+This recipe for this pinoy delicacy is based on what my Lola uses, other households may be using a variation for the binignit recipe.
+Adjust the recipe accordingly.

 1. Prepare 1 liter of water